pierrecholhot/dayscounter.app/README.md

 # Days Counter

-Simple date calculator to track and count days since and days until a certain date
+Simple tool to track and count days since and days until a certain date

 ## First run